Hausjärvi Gravel Pit Murders: Abduction of Helena Meriläinen

 In November 1990, 39-year-old Helena "Hellu" Meriläinen had spent the evening at her friend's apartment in Järvenpää.
-Being from nearby Riihimäki, she decided to leave around midnight and walked to Järvenpää railway station to take a train home.
-As she was waiting for the train on the platform, she was approached by a dark-haired man dressed in a leather jacket.
+Being from nearby Riihimäki, she decided to leave around midnight and walked to the Järvenpää railway station to take a train home.
+As she was waiting for the train, she was approached by a dark-haired man dressed in a leather jacket.
 The man asked about her travel plans, and she told him that she was waiting for a train to Riihimäki.
-The man then offered Meriläinen a ride home in his car, and being under the influence of alcohol, she agreed.
+The man then offered Meriläinen a ride in his car, and being under the influence of alcohol, she agreed.
 Meriläinen later described the man's vehicle as a light-coloured passenger car, not a station wagon, probably an older Mazda or Datsun.

 At the beginning of the trip, the man offered Meriläinen alcoholic beverages and capsules with an unknown substance in them, both of which Meriläinen consumed.
 The man himself also consumed several capsules during the ride.
 While in the car, Meriläinen noted that the man seemed distressed and that the car had a child seat in the back.
 She fell asleep, and when she woke up, she noticed that the car was not on a lit and paved road to Riihimäki, but on a dark dirt road surrounded by forest.
 When she asked the man about the route, he assured her that they were still heading towards Riihimäki.

 The man drove the car to a dark gravel pit and stopped the car.
 He tried to persuade Meriläinen to stay in the car for the night, but she refused and said that she wanted to go home.
 At that point, the man told Meriläinen that he needed to go urinate and exited the car.
 Meriläinen also felt a need to relieve herself, and when she squatted outside the car, the man struck her on the back of her head with a knife.
-The woollen cap that Meriläinen was wearing cushioned the knife's impact on her skull and she managed to get up and flee in to the forest, eventually alerting help at a nearby house.
+The woollen cap that Meriläinen was wearing cushioned the knife's impact on her skull, and she managed to get up and flee into the forest, eventually alerting help at a nearby house.
 While escaping, she heard the man mutter about 'things not having worked out this time' and return to his car.